Arnold Alahverdian (Ph.D. Candidate)

 - Advisor: Matthew P. Canepa

-ancient Near Eastern Art and Archaeology at Columbia University and an M.A. in Cultural Heritage and Preservation Studies with an emphasis on Islamic art at Rutgers University.
-Her master’s thesis examines Nishapur figural buff ware with an intention to understand the quality of modern conservation and its effects on scholarship.
-Currently, she is interested in problems of transition from Sasanian period to Islamic Iran.
-Her dissertation project studies the intersections between foodways and identities in the Sasanian and early Islamic period focusing particularly on Iranian silver and its impact on cultural practices and vessels of all mediums across Iran and Central Asia.
+Layah Ziaii-Bigdeli earned her B.A. in ancient Near Eastern Art and Archaeology at Columbia University and an M.A. in Cultural Heritage and Preservation Studies with an emphasis on Islamic art at Rutgers University.
+Her master’s thesis examined Nishapur figural buff ware with an intention to understand the quality of modern conservation and its effects on scholarship.
+Her dissertation project at UCI studied the intersections between foodways and identities in the Sasanian and early Islamic period focusing particularly on Iranian silver and its impact on cultural practices and vessels of all mediums across Iran and Central Asia.
+Her additional research interests involve problems of continuity and change from Sasanian to Islamic Iran.
+Layah has worked as curatorial intern at the Smithsonian's Museum of Asian Art, Shangri La Museum of Islamic Art, Culture and Design, and the Philadelphia Museum of art as well as other museums.